 League of Legends is the most-watched esport out there, so it’s natural that you’d want to do some League of Legends betting!
 Betting on any MOBA, or multiplayer online battle arena, involves having a good quality stream and betting on everything from first blood to the outright winner.

 LoL is known as one of the most-watched eSports because it is so fast-paced and the watching experience is a dynamic one.
 Surprise attacks, upsets, and even last-minute turnarounds are all possible in LoL, so it’s important to have a good sense of the underdog and the favorite.
-Don’t lose money because a team surprised you with stealth tactics you didn’t anticipate!
+Be prepared for teams to employ unexpected tactics to catch you off guard.

 CS:GO betting is a bit easier to wrap one’s head around than betting on MOBAs or frantic, battle royale-style games.
 In CS:GO, it’s generally clear when a team has the advantage.